flowdee/hearthstone-cards/README.txt

 2. Hearthstone Cards overlay in action

 == Changelog ==

+= Version 2.3.2 (11th May 2016) =
+* Increased default caching time for card data from 1 to 5 days
+* Added local fallback when latest card data from API is not available
+* Fixed and issue when latest card data from API was not available

 = Version 2.3.1 (4th May 2016) =
 * Fix: Card data couldn't be fetched in a certain circumstance (replaced file_get_contents with wp_remote_get)